Enver Pasha: Battle of Sarikamish, 1914

-Enver Pasha assumed command of the Ottoman forces arrayed against the Russians in the Caucasus theatre.
+Enver Pasha's only actual command during World War I was on the Caucasus front.
+Enver Pasha assumed command of the Ottoman forces arrayed against the Russians in the Caucasus theatre after dismissing Hasan Izzet Pasha.
 He wanted to encircle the Russians, force them out of Ottoman territory, and take back Kars and Batumi, which had been ceded after the Russo-Turkish War of 1877–78.
 Enver thought of himself as a great military leader, while the German military adviser, Liman von Sanders, thought of him as incompetent.
-Enver ordered a complex attack on the Russians, placed himself in personal control of the Third Army, and was utterly defeated at the Battle of Sarikamish in December 1914 – January 1915.
-His strategy seemed feasible on paper, but he had ignored external conditions, such as the terrain and the weather.
-Enver's army (118,000 men) was defeated by the Russian force (80,000 men), and in the subsequent retreat, tens of thousands of Turkish soldiers died.
-This was the single worst Ottoman defeat of World War I. On his return to Constantinople, Enver Pasha blamed his failure on his Armenian soldiers, although in January 1915, an Armenian named Hovannes had saved his life during a battle by carrying Enver through battle lines on his back.
+Enver ordered a complex attack on the Russians, but despite the objections of the commanders in his command, Enver Pasha continued the forward operation under harsh winter conditions in the mountains.
+In what was known as the Battle of Sarikamish a large portion of the 90,000-strong army froze to death in the Allahüekber Mountains or were killed by the Russians, so he left the front on 10 January 1915 and returned to Istanbul.
+This was the single worst Ottoman defeat of World War I and Enver did not perform any active front-line duty for the rest of the war.
+On his return to Constantinople, Enver Pasha blamed his failure on his Armenian soldiers, although in January 1915, an Armenian named Hovannes had saved his life during a battle by carrying Enver through battle lines on his back.
 Nonetheless, Enver Pasha later initiated the deportations and sporadic massacres of Western Armenians, culminating in the Armenian genocide.

 Commanding the forces of the capital, 1915–1918

-After his defeat at Sarıkamısh, Enver returned to Istanbul (Constantinople) and took command of the Turkish forces around the capital.
+After his defeat at Sarıkamış, Enver returned to Istanbul (Constantinople) and took command of the Turkish forces around the capital.
 He was confident that the capital was safe from any Allied attacks.
 The British and French were planning on forcing the approaches to Constantinople in the hope of knocking the Ottomans out of the war.
 A large Allied fleet assembled and staged an attack on the Dardanelles on 18 March 1915.
 The attack (the forerunner to the failed Gallipoli campaign) was a disaster, resulting in the loss of several ships.
 As a result, Enver turned over command to Liman von Sanders, who led the successful defence of Gallipoli.
 Enver then left to attend to pressing concerns on the Caucasus Front.
 Later, after many towns on the peninsula had been destroyed and women and children killed by the Allied bombardment, Enver proposed setting up a concentration camp for the remaining French and British citizens in the empire.
 Henry Morgenthau, the American ambassador to the Ottoman Empire, convinced Enver not to go through with this plan.